IS303-Steffen/a12-movie-tracker/README.md

     - For a new movie to be created in the database, the year must:
         - Be exactly 4 digits long
         - Be between 1888 and the current year
             - You can hardcode these values.
-For a small optional challenge, see if you can dynamically get the current year.
+For a small optional challenge (e.g. for no extra points), see if you can dynamically get the current year.
-        - To simplify the assignment, you can assume that the user will always enter in digits for the year (e.g. they will never enter letters like `bla bla`).
+        - To simplify the assignment, you can assume that the user will always enter in digits for the year (e.g. they will never enter letters like `bla bla`.
+But if you want a little extra challenge, feel free to also handle non-digit inputs).
     - Example of valid year:
         - `1991`
     - Examples of invalid years: